-A product can be defective by its design, its manufacture or its marketing.
-A product can be poorly designed so that it fails in its intended function, and by its failure it causes harm to the user.
+A product can be defective by its design, its manufacture, or its marketing.
+A product can be poorly designed so that it fails in its intended function, and by its failure, it causes harm to the user.
 A properly designed product can have defects in its manufacturing that make it harmful or dangerous to the user.
-An appropriately designed and manufactured product can be marketed with inaccurate or misleading instructions, or fails to warn consumers of dangers inherent in the product.
+An appropriately designed and manufactured product can be marketed with inaccurate or misleading instructions, or fail to warn consumers of dangers inherent in the product.

 How much is my product liability case worth?

 Every lawsuit is different.
 How much a case is worth depends on a variety of factors, such as: